So… you want to code the next big app or make the next gaming phenomenon — but your hardware isn’t exactly cutting edge?

 This is really only necessary for programmers working with graphics-intensive apps, like Windows games or video editing tools.

-Unfortunately, this is also not typically an option for the laptop crowd, but there is a workaround now.
+Unfortunately, this also isn't typically an option for the laptop crowd, but there's a workaround now.

 External GPUs are becoming more prevalent and are incredibly easy to hook up.